-The overwhelming majority of the Member States of the European Union, consulted by the Commission on their willingness to accept the accession of Bolivia to the 1980 Hague Convention, gave a favourable opinion.
+The overwhelming majority of the Member States of the European Union, consulted by the Commission on their willingness to accept the accession of Tunisia to the 1980 Hague Convention, gave a favourable opinion.

-The discussions held at the Experts' meeting of 2 July 2019 showed that there were no explicit objections from the Member States to the acceptance of the accession of Bolivia to the 1980 Hague Convention.
+The discussions held at the Experts' meeting of 2 July 2019 showed that, with one exception, there were no objections from the Member States to the acceptance of the accession of Tunisia to the 1980 Hague Convention.